 - Wrongful death

-People or loved ones of those who may have developed cancer after using Zantac (ranitidine) should seek advice from legal experts.
-Don’t hesitate to contact Seeger Weiss for a free case evaluation.
+People or loved ones of those who may have developed cancer after using Zantac (ranitidine) may be eligible for compensation.